CLARUS-Project/clarus_inference_kit/README.md

 ## Inference downloader service usage

 Once the service is up and running, it provides a REST API that can be used for other processes running in the pilot plant machines.
 The REST API can be reached with a web browser at http://<IP_where_clarus_node_agent_is_deployed>:8081/swagger

+A postman collection ClarusInference.postman.collection is provided to access the services

 These are the functionalities covered by the REST API.